 - Buy dry-packed scallops over wet-packed.
 Wet-packed are soaked in a bath of phosphates that add water-weight to make the scallops swell.
 Water-weight you ultimately pay for.
 Dry scallops are phosphate-free, caramelize beautifully, and have a naturally sweet taste, whereas “wet” scallops tend to have an unpalatable soapy flavor.

 - Scallops should smell sweet and a little briny out of the package, not fishy.

 - These are fairly large 15-20 count scallops, meaning 15-20 per pound.

 - Remove the little, innocent-looking muscle tabs (shown below).
 They’re tough when cooked and harbor grit and sand.
 Rather unpleasant.
 They peel off easily with your fingers.

 - Rinse your scallops, drain, then pat dry.
 And, dry again, and again, and again.
-Sorry to hammer home a point, but if your scallops aren’t dry, dry, dry, you’ll be steaming them in a puddled pan rather than giving them a good sear.
-It doesn’t take long, just be diligent.
+Sorry to hammer this home, but if your scallops aren’t dry, dry, dry, you’ll be steaming them in a puddled pan rather than giving them a good sear.

-- A good sprinkle of kosher salt and pepper on the scallops is all you need.
+- A good sprinkle of kosher salt and pepper on the scallops does the trick.

-Get a large, nonstick skillet hot over medium-high heat with a thin layer of olive oil, about one tablespoon.
+Get a large nonstick or cast iron skillet nice and hot with a thin layer of olive oil.
 It’s best to work in batches so you don’t overcrowd the pan.
 These babes take only one in a half to two minutes per side to cook.
 You’re looking for a caramelized crust on the top and bottom, and tender but not quite opaque in the center.

 - 10 ounces red beets, well rinsed